What is COVID-19?

 - Always cover your nose and mouth when sneezing or coughing with a tissue, and then throw the tissue away and wash your hands.

 - Avoid close contact of any kind with sick individuals.

 - Avoid touching your eyes, nose and mouth.

-The CDC recently updated recommendations to include the use of cloth face masks while in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission.
+The CDC recommendations include the use of face masks while in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores), especially in areas of significant community-based transmission.
 Learn more about face coverings from the CDC.

 Health experts in Michigan are keeping a close eye on the risk for COVID-19 throughout the state.
 Dr. James Forshee, Chief Medical Officer and Senior Vice President of Medical Affairs at Priority Health says, “Priority Health will continue to monitor and work with the State’s Health Departments and Department of Health and Human Services to assure appropriate information is obtained and readily shared.”

 During this difficult time, it’s essential that Michiganders have access to the health coverage they need.